Yousef3li1/Chatbot-with-GUI-Interface-and-NLP-Model/README.md

 The chatbot will process the input and display a response in the Chat Log.
 ---
 ##⚠️ Notes
-Model Accuracy: The chatbot's responses are based on the training data in intents.json.
+-Model Accuracy: The chatbot's responses are based on the training data in intents.json.
 You can improve the accuracy of the bot by adding more patterns and intents.
 Customization: To add new functionality, you can update the intents.json file with new intents and patterns.
 Dependencies: Make sure all necessary libraries are installed before running the scripts.
 ---
 ##📢 Contributions
-We welcome contributions!
+-We welcome contributions!
 Whether you want to:

 Improve the chatbot's responses.
 Add more intents.